johnathanDOS/GiiArchitect/README.md

 # GiiArchitect
-Python script to iterate over the first column of cells in a .csv file and create a directory with the same name as each cell in a designated file path.
+Python script to iterate over a list of text in a .txt file and create a directory with the same name as each line in a designated file path.